-- (2) SURVEY DEADLINE.
+(2) SURVEY DEADLINE.
 The department shall include a deadline date on the forms sent to employers.
-A survey form shall be accepted for initial compilation if it is received at the department's offices with a postmark that is on or before the deadline date and it is properly completed. - (3) COLLECTIVE BARGAINING AGREEMENTS.
-If a collectively bargained wage rate and fringe benefit package is found to prevail in a particular area for a particular trade or occupation on a particular type of work and that rate is identical to an allowable rate in a collective bargaining agreement for that trade or occupation which has been filed with the department during the current survey period, the department shall include in its determinations any future contractual increase or decrease provided for in the collective bargaining agreement or a successor agreement that is filed before January 1 of the calendar year following the end of the survey period.
-The department may determine premium pay, with the exception of height pay, pay for work with particular products, shift differential, and supervisory pay. - (4) CORRECTIONS.
-The department may correct errors in compiling data from the completed surveys, based upon its own determination or its inquiry to an employer. - (5) INSUFFICIENT DATA.
+A survey form shall be accepted for initial compilation if it is received at the department's offices with a postmark that is on or before the deadline date and it is properly completed.

+(3) COLLECTIVE BARGAINING AGREEMENTS.
+If the sum of the hourly basic rate of pay and allowable hourly contributions rate in a collective bargaining agreement that has been filed with the department for the current survey period is equal to the sum of the hourly basic rate of pay and hourly contributions rate that is found to prevail in a particular area for that particular trade or occupation on that particular type of work and the majority of hours used to determine the prevailing wage rates were submitted under a collective bargaining agreement, the department shall include in its determinations any future contractual increase or decrease provided for in the collective bargaining agreement or a successor agreement that is filed before January 1 of the calendar year following the end of the survey period.
+The department may determine mine premium pay, with the exception of height pay, pay for work with particular products, shift differential, and supervisory pay.

+(4) CORRECTIONS.
+The department may correct errors in compiling data from the completed surveys, based upon its own determination or its inquiry to an employer.

+(5) INSUFFICIENT DATA.
 If the wage rate data which the department may consider from all sources is insufficient to determine the prevailing wage rate for a particular trade or occupation in a particular area or for a particular type of project, the department may consider wage rate data compiled for a similar trade or occupation.

-- (6) INITIAL DETERMINATIONS AND RECALCULATION REQUESTS. (a) The department shall issue its initial prevailing wage determinations based on the annual survey.
+(6) INITIAL DETERMINATIONS AND RECALCULATION REQUESTS. (a) The department shall issue its initial prevailing wage determinations based on the annual survey.
 Any person may request a recalculation of any portion of an initial determination, based upon the submission of the evidence required by s.
-66.0903 (3) (bm) or 103.49 (3) (b), Stats., if the request and the accompanying evidence are received at the department's offices within 30 days after the initial determination date. - (b) The department will accept a recalculation request on the basis of evidence that the employer did not receive a survey, that the employer properly mailed a survey form which the department did not receive, or that the survey data previously submitted was erroneous.
+66.0903 (3) (bm) or 103.49 (3) (b), Stats., if the request and the accompanying evidence are received at the department's offices within 30 days after the initial determination date.

+(b) The department will accept a recalculation request on the basis of evidence that the employer did not receive a survey, that the employer properly mailed a survey form which the department did not receive, or that the survey data previously submitted was erroneous.
 Except as provided in sub.
 (6m), a recalculation request will not be granted for the consideration of data that could have been submitted as a part of the annual survey but was not submitted on time.